qcubed/qcubed/INSTALL.md

 At a later point, you may choose to move folders around in your system, splitting them at different location etc.  QCubed offers the flexibility to have the framework files in any location.
 But that is a story you learn after using the framework (shhh.... just refer to the ```configuration.inc.php.sample``` file in ```includes/configuration``` directory).

 But, since we're just getting started, we'll provide you with the instructions on how to finish the installation assuming that you're keeping the entire QCubed installation together as originally released.
-In the later part of the document, we will call the installation directory (the place where you have copied QCubed framework files) as *wwwroot*.
+In the later part of the document, we will call the installation directory (the place where you have copied QCubed framework files) as *instdir*.

 ### Automated installation